Keying-sky/auto_diff_pkg/dual_autodiff_x/README.md

 - Base `Dual` class with core mathematical operations for dual numbers, including string representation.
 - Main functions: +, -, *, /, **, exp, log, sin, cos, tan, string representation.
-- Forward-mode differentiation: By creating a Dual with zero dual part, can easily perform a accurate, stable and fast differentiation method, but only for functions consisting of defined operations.
+- Forward-mode differentiation: By creating a Dual with dual part one, can easily perform a accurate, stable and fast differentiation method, but only for functions consisting of defined operations.(More details see my [documentation page](https://ks2146.readthedocs.io/en/latest/index.html).)

 ## Installation